cyanide-studio/dialogue/README.md

 [\[Top\]](#Top)

 <a name="NamingConventions"/>
-## Naming conventions
+### Naming conventions

-Dialog and dialogue disambiguation : a dialog is a popup, while a dialogue is a conversation (uk english).
+- Dialog and dialogue disambiguation : a dialog is a popup, while a dialogue is a conversation (uk english).

-Node properties : this term references all the serialized parameters of a dialogue node.
+- Node properties : this term references all the serialized parameters of a dialogue node.

-Node attributes : this term is used to reference nodes conditions, actions, and flags under a common term.
+- Node attributes : this term is used to reference nodes conditions, actions, and flags under a common term.

-Concerning the code, all methods and public variables use UpperCamelCase, while private variables use lowerCamelCase.
+- Concerning the code : all methods and public variables use UpperCamelCase, while private variables use lowerCamelCase.

 [\[Top\]](#Top)

 <a name="Architecture"/>
-## Architecture
+### Architecture

 - EditorCore.cs is a static class holding all the project's static resources and callbacks overrides.
 It also provides access to most of the editor components, such as windows, panels, logs, and settings.
 - ResourcesHandler.cs is a static class holding all the serialized project resources (dialogues and project).
 It provides the necessary methods to manipulate and serialize the project's files.